Iamshankhadeep/setup-ffmpeg/README.md

 # setup-ffmpeg

-Setup FFmpeg v4.1.4 in GitHub Actions primarily for remotion `ffmpeg` and `ffprobe`.
+Setup FFmpeg using inputs from github actions (supports ffmpeg 4.1 and 4,4 currently) in GitHub Actions primarily for remotion `ffmpeg` and `ffprobe`.
 The action will download, cache and add to `PATH` a recent FFmpeg build for the current os.

 # Usage